 Widows, widowers, and surviving divorced spouses cannot apply online for survivors benefits.
 However, if they want to apply for benefits, they should contact Social Security immediately at

-They can speed up the application process if they complete an Adult Disability Report and have it available at the time of their appointment.
+If they are disabled, they can speed up the application process if they complete an Adult Disability Report and have it available at the time of their appointment.

 We use the same definition of disability for widows and widowers as we do for workers.